Turtle Beach Corporation: 2005–2013: rebranding as a headset manufacturer

-2013–present: Parametric merger and eSports sponsorships
+Since 2013: Parametric merger and eSports sponsorships

-In 2013, Turtle Beach began working on a deal that would eventually see them merge with the San Diego-based audio technology manufacturer, Parametric Sound Corporation, in January 2014.
+In 2013, Turtle Beach began working on a deal that would eventually see them merge with the San Diego–based audio technology manufacturer, Parametric Sound Corporation, in January 2014.
 Parametric had gone public in 2010.
 In April 2014, the company's name was changed to Turtle Beach Corporation, it began trading under the stock ticker symbol "HEAR," and opened a new corporate headquarters in San Diego, California.
 Parametric's "UltraSound" technology, which uses speakers to direct sounds only to specific areas, also came under the purview of Turtle Beach.

 In 2014 and 2015, the company released official Titanfall and Star Wars Battlefront-branded headsets.
 It also began releasing a collection of other gaming accessories like keyboards, computer mice, and mousepads.
 In 2016, the company entered a partnership with OpTic Gaming, an esports organization, for the team to use its Elite Pro Tournament Gaming Headset.
 Turtle Beach also released the Stream Mic for users who broadcast from their consoles and PC.
 In 2017, it released the first headsets (the Stealth 600 and 700) that could connect directly to the Xbox One console wirelessly.
 The Stealth 600 went on to be the best-selling Xbox One gaming headset for 2018.
 It also entered into a console-only sponsorship deal with Splyce.

 In 2018, the company launched a new line of PC-specific headsets called "Atlas."
 It received input and feedback from esports teams, OpTic Gaming and Astralis, during the design process.
 It also released the Elite Pro 2 headset designed for console gaming.
 In December 2018, it released a line of earbuds ("Battle Buds") designed for mobile gaming.

 In 2019, Turtle Beach bought Hamburg-based company Roccat GmbH for 19.2 million US dollars.
 Roccat "[...] belongs to the 10 best-selling gaming peripheral brands in Europe and, according to the latest Newzoo consumer surveys, is one of the four leading brands in terms of awareness, buying behavior and preference for gaming keyboards and mice in the German PC gaming market [...]".
-Today, Roccat represents Turtle Beach's PC branch.
+In 2020, Roccat represented Turtle Beach's PC branch, but in 2024 Turtle Beach retired the brand entirely.

+Turtle Beach acquired Performance Designed Products (PDP), a controller manufacturer, for $118 million on March 13, 2024.

 Products and brands

+VelocityOne

+VelocityOne is the brand name for Turtle Beach's simulator controllers for flight simulators and racing simulators.
+It initially released flight simulator equipment and in 2024 released the VelocityOne Race for racing.